-- 1. As indicated in Note 7 to the accompanying financial statements, on April 2016 RECOPE's Board of Directors approved initiating the corresponding procedures to terminate the joint venture agreement entered into between RECOPE and China National Petroleum Corporation International, Ltd. (CNPCI), without a termination agreement being reached with its joint venture partner.
-As of December 31, 2016, and 2015, RECOPE has not conducted any impairment analysis that allows determining if it any impairment adjustment should be recognized to the amount registered on the financial statements, as required by International Accounting Standard No. 36 "Impairment."
-Consequently, we are unaware if an impairment adjustment record is needed in the RECOPE's financial statements regarding investment at SORESCO, S.A. - 2.
-As of December 31, 2016 and 2015, the financial statements of RECOPE include an allowance for employees' legal benefits which was determined based on an actuarial study made in 2013 and registered in parts in 2015 and 2014.
-During the year ended December 31, 2015, RECOPE recognized expenses for US\$26 million related to such study, when affecting last year's results would have been what corresponded.
-Afterwards, as of December 31, 2016,
+- 1. As of December 31, 2017 and 2016, the Company has an Investment in Joint Venture for the sum of ¢24.807.914.000 and ¢24.611.536.000, respectively, corresponding to the 50% of the capital stock of SORESCO, S.A.
+As described in Note 7 to the financial statements, in April 2016, the Board of Directors of RECOPE approved initiating the procedures to terminate the Joint Venture Agreement entered into between RECOPE and China National Petroleum Corporation International, Ltd. (CNPCI), without a termination agreement being reached with its joint venture partner as of this date.
+As of December 31, 2017 and 2016, RECOPE has not conducted an impairment analysis that allows determining if it any impairment adjustment should be recognized to the amount registered on the financial statements, as required by the International Accounting Standard 36 "Impairment."
+Consequently, we are unaware if an impairment adjustment record is needed or if there should be an additional disclosure in the financial statements of RECOPE as of 2017 and 2016 in connection with the investment in SORESCO, S.A. - 2.
+The statement of profit or loss and other comprehensive income for the period ended December 31, 2016 includes losses for ¢8.081 million which result from works in progress started in previous periods that could not be identified in the fixed asset analysis conducted by the Company's Management during 2015.

-RECOPE conducted a new actuarial study, which indicates the amount of the allowance for employees' legal benefits as of December 31, 2016, 2015 and 2014.
-As a result of such study, it was determined that as of December 31, 2015, the allowance for employees' legal benefits was undervalued, and retained earnings were overvalued in US\$4.9 million.
-Consequently, as of December 31, 2015, expenses are overvalued for US\$21.1 million (net effect of the previously indicated 2015 overvaluation for US\$26 million and the undervaluation for US\$4.9 million determined in the new actuarial study.)
-International Accounting Standard No.8 "Accounting Policies, Changes in Accounting Estimates and Errors" establishes that the correction of errors from previous periods should be recognized by restructuring the financial statements, with the presentation of a third statement of financial position, which was not prepared by Management either.

-- 3. The statement of profit or loss and other comprehensive income of the period ended on December 31, 2016 includes losses for US\$14.5 million, which result from works in progress started on previous periods that could not be identified in the fixed assets analysis made by the Company's management during 2015.
 This adjustment was included in the 2016 financial statements, when financial statements from previous periods should have been restructured.
-On this regard, International Accounting Standard (IAS) No.8 "Accounting Policies, Changes in Accounting Estimates and Errors" establishes that the correction of errors from previous periods should be recognized by restructuring the financial statements, with the presentation of a third statement of financial position, as established by IAS No.1 "Presentation of Financial Statements".
-Therefore, the net loss of the period ended December 31, 2016 and the retained earnings as of December 31, 2015 are overvalued in US\$14.5 million. - 4.
-As of December 31, 2016 and 2015, the financial statements do not include the effects from actuarial profit or loss from periods before 2015 as part of other comprehensive income since such information is not available.
-Therefore, the other comprehensive income and the retained earnings are affected by amounts that are not determined by Management.
-Likewise, the notes to the financial statements do not include the disclosure required by IAS 19 "Employee Benefits" regarding the actuarial assumptions used to register the employees' legal benefits of such audited periods.
+On this regard, International Accounting Standard (IAS) No.8 "Accounting Policies, Changes in Accounting Estimates and Errors" establishes that the correction of errors from previous periods should be recognized by restructuring the financial statements, with the presentation of a third statement of financial position, as established by IAS No.1, "Presentation of Financial Statements".
+Therefore, the net loss of the period ended December 31, 2016, and the initial retained earnings of the statement of financial position as of December 31, 2016 are overvalued in \$\psi 8.081\$ million.

+3. As of December 31, 2017 and 2016, the financial statements of RECOPE include an allowance for severance pay amounting to ¢23.459 million and ¢27.015 million, respectively, which is estimated based on an actuarial study.
+As of December 31, 2016, the notes to the financial statements of RECOPE do not include the disclosures required by IAS 19 "Employee Benefits" regarding to the actuarial assumptions used to register the employees' benefits of such audited periods.